dotnet/docs-maui/docs/fundamentals/data-binding/binding-mode.md

 </ContentPage>
 ```

 In this example, the `HslColorViewModel` is instantiated, and `Color` property set, and set as the page's `BindingContext`.
-The `BoxView`, `Label`, and three `Slider` views inherit the binding context from the `ContentPage`.
+The `BoxView`, `Label`, and three `Slider` views inherit the binding context from the <xref:Microsoft.Maui.Controls.ContentPage>.
 These views are all binding targets that reference source properties in the viewmodel.
 For the `Color` property of the `BoxView`, and the `Text` property of the `Label`, the data bindings are `OneWay` - the properties in the view are set from the properties in the viewmodel.
 The `Value` property of the `Slider`, however, uses a `TwoWay` binding mode.
 This enables each `Slider` to be set from the viewmodel, and also for the viewmodel to be set from each `Slider`.

 When the example is first run, the `BoxView`, `Label`, and three `Slider` elements are all set from the viewmodel based on the initial `Color` property set when the viewmodel was instantiated: